-- Nivolumab, as monotherapy or in combination with ipilimumab, increases the risk of severe immune-related adverse reactions (irARs), which can include pneumonitis, colitis, hepatitis, nephritis and renal dysfunction, endocrinopathies, skin reactions, and other immune-related adverse reactions, as well as potential complications of allogeneic Haematopoietic Stem Cell Transplant (HSCT) in classical Hodgkin Lymphoma.
-These irARs can occur several months after the last dose of nivolumab. - Early diagnosis and appropriate management of AEs are essential to minimise life-threatening complications. - Suspected adverse reactions must be promptly evaluated to exclude infectious or other alternate aetiologies. - Based on the severity of symptoms, the treatment should be withheld or discontinued and systemic high-dose corticosteroid therapy may be required.
+- Nivolumab, as monotherapy or in combination with ipilimumab, increases the risk of severe immunerelated adverse reactions (irARs), which can include pneumonitis, colitis, hepatitis, nephritis and renal dysfunction, endocrinopathies, skin reactions, and other irARs, as well as potential complications of allogeneic haematopoietic stem cell transplant (HSCT) in classical Hodgkin Lymphoma.
+These irARs can occur several months after the last dose of nivolumab. - Early diagnosis and appropriate management of adverse events are essential to minimise life-threatening complications. - Suspected adverse reactions must be promptly evaluated to exclude infectious or other alternate aetiologies. - Based on the severity of symptoms, the treatment should be withheld or discontinued and systemic highdose corticosteroid therapy may be required.
 Upon improvement, treatment may be resumed after corticosteroid taper1; treatment must be permanently discontinued for any severe irAR that recurs and for any life-threatening irAR.1 - Patients and caregivers should be informed about the symptoms of irARs and the importance of reporting them immediately to the treating physician.
-A Patient Alert Card must be given to the patients at any visit, and may support the discussion about risks. - Patients should be advised to carry the Patient Alert Card at all times and to show it to any HCP at all medical visits.
+A Patient Alert Card must be given to patients at any visit, and may support the discussion about risks. - Patients should be advised to carry the Patient Alert Card at all times and to show it to all HCPs involved in their treatment.